mesosphere/dcos-docs-site/pages/1.10/release-notes/1.10.10/index.md

   If rebooting a node does not delete old containers and IP/MAC addresses from `etcd` (which over time can cause pool exhaustion), you should set the `--network_cni_root_dir_persist` agent option in the `config.yaml` file to `true`.
 You should note that changing this flag requires rebooting the agent node or shutting down all container processes running on the node.
 Because a reboot or shutdown of containers is required, the default value for the `--network_cni_root_dir_persist` agent option is `false`.
 Before changing this option, you should plan for agent maintenance to minimize any service interruption.
 If you set this option and reboot a node, you should also unset the `CNI_NETNS` environment variable after rebooting using the CNI plugin `DEL` command so that the plugin cleans up as many resources as possible (for example, by releasing IPAM allocations) and returns a successful response.

+[enterprise type="block" size="large"]
 ## Security
+[/ enterprise]

 - DCOS_OSS-4418 - This release includes an upgrade to the Python requests library used in DC/OS to address moderate security vulnerability reports (CVE-2018-18074).
 The release upgrades the request library from 2.20.1 to 2.21.0.

 # About DC/OS 1.10

-DC/OS 1.10 includes many new capabilities for operators and expands the collection of Data & Developer Services with a focus on:
+DC/OS 1.10 includes many new capabilities for operators and expands the collection of Data and Developer Services with a focus on:

-- Core DC/OS service continuity - System resilience, IAM scalability & simplified upgrades.
+- Core DC/OS service continuity - System resilience, IAM scalability and simplified upgrades.
-- Robust security - Custom CA certificate & file-based secrets support. [enterprise type="inline" size="small" /]
+- Robust security - Custom CA certificate and file-based secrets support. [enterprise type="inline" size="small" /]
 - Enterprise-ready networking - New DC/OS Edge-LB for higher availability and security. [enterprise type="inline" size="small" /]
 - Kubernetes is now available on DC/OS.
 - Data services enhancements across the board.